allen-ball/ganymede/README.md

 classpath.
 The `pom` magic resolves and downloads [Maven][Apache Maven] artifacts and then adds those artifacts to the classpath.

-The [sine.ipynb] notebook demonstrates the use of the `pom` magic to resolve the `org.knowm.xchart:xchart:3.8.0` artifact and its transient dependencies.
+The [trig.ipynb] notebook demonstrates the use of the `pom` magic to resolve the `org.knowm.xchart:xchart:3.8.0` artifact and its transient dependencies.

 ```yaml